-- Treat the juvenile, family, and community as a whole. - Increase protective factors with the juvenile and family. - Reduce high risk factors with the juvenile and family. - Reduce juvenile criminal recidivism.
+- Treat the juvenile, family and community as a whole. - Increase protective factors with the juvenile and family. - Reduce high risk factor with the juvenile and family. - Reduce juvenile criminal recidivism.

-FFP Protocols were implemented in 2019.
-The FFP process may include a social worker, probation officer and system partners who meet with the youth and their family to identify their needs and strengths and leverage available services in the community.
+The FFP process includes a social worker, probation officer and system partners who meet with the youth and their family to identify their needs and strengths and leverage available services in the community.
 Based on the needs identified, youth may be referred to mental health treatment or community services to prevent further involvement in juvenile justice.
 Through this process, youth can be diverted from the system entirely and court involvement can be prevented.
 When a youth appears eligible for services from both Probation and Child Welfare Services, both agencies will collaborate on a joint assessment and single recommendation for the court regarding which status will serve the best interests of the youth and the protection of society.

 The court will determine which status is appropriate for the youth.